-The signing actuary is independent of the plan sponsor.
+The signing actuaries are independent of the plan sponsor.
 We are not aware of any relationship that would impair the objectivity of our work.

-On the basis of the foregoing, I hereby certify that, to the best of my knowledge and belief, this report is complete and accurate and has been prepared in accordance with generally recognized and accepted actuarial principles and practices which are consistent with the principles prescribed by the Actuarial Standards Board and the Code of Professional Conduct and Qualification Standards for Actuaries Issuing Statements of Actuarial Opinion in the United States published by the American Academy of Actuaries.
-I am a member of the American Academy of Actuaries and meet the Qualification Standards to render the actuarial opinion contained herein.
+On the basis of the foregoing, we hereby certify that, to the best of our knowledge and belief, this report is complete and accurate and has been prepared in accordance with generally recognized and accepted actuarial principles and practices which are consistent with the principles prescribed by the Actuarial Standards Board and the Code of Professional Conduct and Qualification Standards for Actuaries Issuing Statements of Actuarial Opinion in the United States, published by the American Academy of Actuaries.
+We are a members of the American Academy of Actuaries and meet the Qualification Standards to render the actuarial opinion contained herein.